sguzunov/docs/docs/glue42-concepts/02_application-management/06_delphi/app-management-delphi.md

 end;
 ```

-### Turn a form into a Glue application factory
+### Turn a form into a Glue42 application factory
-A form can act as a Glue application factory when it implements the `IAppFactory` interface.
-The `CreateApp` method will be invoked by Glue whenever a new Glue application/form is to be created.
+A form can act as a Glue42 application factory when it implements the `IAppFactory` interface.
+The `CreateApp` method will be invoked by Glue42 whenever a new Glue42 application/form is to be created.
-The form acting as a Glue application factory does not need to be visible.
+The form acting as a Glue42 application factory does not need to be visible.

 ```delphi
   TMainForm = class(TForm, IAppFactory)